box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 When slash commands or notifications are sent to our application from Slack they will contain a Slack user ID, which relates to the person that took or was affected by the action.
-To translate that ID to Box, we need to get the Slack user email, which will be how we associate Slack users to Box users.
-That requires two extra scopes in the Slack application.
+To translate that ID to a Box user we need to get the Slack user's email, which we can then use to associate that Slack user to a corresponding Box user.
+This action requires two extra scopes in the Slack application configuration.

 From your Slack application configuration, click on **OAuth & Permissions** in the left menu, then do the following.